abinit/abinit_web/docs/planning.md

 **For bug fixes and releases**

-:red_circle: When appropriate :
+:red_circle: May 9, 2026 :
-Merge ABINITv10.6.6 and freeze ABINITv10.6.7 for public release.
-Possibly start ABINITv10.6.8, for fixing further bugs, improve documentation (or v10.6.7 might be the last release of the v10 series).
+Merge ABINITv10.6.6 and freeze ABINITv10.6.7 for public release. v10.6.7 is the last release of the v10 series.

 [DONE] March 11, 2026:
 Merge ABINITv10.6.4 (cbfe19df) and freeze ABINITv10.6.5 (319ea1fe) for public release.
 Start ABINITv10.6.6 (14cb23da), for fixing further bugs, improve documentation.